skoliver89/skoliver89.github.io/CS460/HW6/index.md

 alt="Image Broken" width="240" height="180" border="5" /></a>

 ## Step 1: Recover the existing database, Adventure Works 2014
+First, I went and got the AdventureWorks2014.bak file from the link indicated by the HW directions.
+The next step was to launch Microsoft SQL Server Management Studio 2017 and connect to my local MSSQL DB.
+There, I entered the name of the local server and left the authentication as the default setting handled by my Windows sign-in.
+Once the data was connected to the management studio I rick-clicked on the databases folder in the server and selected restore database.
+Next I had to selct the .bak file, it is used as a "disk" so I had to select the appropriate input field, browse for the file and hit run.
+The AdventureWorks2014 DB is now restored from the .bak file to my local SQL server for use by my application.

 ## Step 2: Utilize Entity Framework to auto-generate data models, database context, and connection string

 ## Step 3: Feature 1: Allow customers to browse products sold buy Adventure Works

 ## Step 4: Feature 2: Allow customers to create product reviews

 ## BONUS STEPS

 ## Bonus Step 1: Add product pictures from the database

 ## Bonus Step 2: Make the launch page do something cool